 Path to improved health

 It can be hard to change your eating habits.
-It helps if you focus on small changes.
-Making changes to your diet may also be beneficial if you have diseases that can be made worse by things you are eating or drinking.
+It helps to focus on small changes.
+Making changes to your diet may also be beneficial if you have diseases that can be worsened by the things you eat or drink.
 Symptoms from conditions such as kidney disease, lactose intolerance, and celiac disease can all benefit from changes in diet.
 Below are suggestions to improve your health.
-Be sure to stay in touch with your doctor so they know how you are doing.
+Be sure to stay in touch with your doctor so he or she knows how you are doing.

-- Find the strong and weak points in your current diet.
+- Find the strengths and weaknesses in your current diet.
 Do you eat 4-5 cups of fruits and vegetables every day?
 Do you get enough calcium?
 Do you eat whole grain, high-fiber foods?
 If so, you’re on the right track!
 Keep it up.
 If not, add more of these foods to your daily diet.

 - Keep track of your food intake by writing down what you eat and drink every day.
 This record will help you assess your diet.
 You’ll see if you need to eat more or less from certain food groups.

 - Think about asking for help from a dietitian.
-They can help you follow a special diet, especially if you have a health issue.
+He or she can help you follow a special diet, especially if you have a health issue.

 Almost everyone can benefit from cutting back on unhealthy fat.
 If you currently eat a lot of fat, commit to cutting back and changing your habits.
 Unhealthy fats include things such as: dark chicken meat; poultry skin; fatty cuts of pork, beef, and lamb; and high-fat dairy foods (whole milk, butter, cheeses).
 Ways to cut back on unhealthy fats include:

-- Rather than frying meat, bake, grill, or broil it.
-Take off the skin before cooking chicken or turkey.
-Try eating fish at least once a week.
+- Bake, grill, or broil meat instead of frying it.
+Remove the skin before cooking chicken or turkey.
+Eat fish at least once a week.

 - Eat plenty of fruits and vegetables with your meals and as snacks.